Getting Started

 - splits/

-1. Follow the instructions under Running the trainer.
+1. Follow the instructions in Running the trainer.